 In Chapter 13 bankruptcy, your debts are restructured, and you're put on a three-to-five-year repayment plan.
 When that time is up, any remaining balances may be canceled.

 Chapter 7 is intended for people who don't have the income to repay their debts.
 Chapter 13 is often called "wage earner's bankruptcy" and is meant for consumers with regular incomes.
 Either type can cost hundreds or even thousands of dollars in filing and attorney fees.

 What to watch out for: Be prepared for your credit score to tank by at least 200 points when you declare bankruptcy.
 Bankruptcy also stays on your credit report for a really long time: 10 years for Chapter 7, and seven years for Chapter 13.

 You can slowly start rebuilding your credit with secured credit cards shortly after declaring bankruptcy, but it could be difficult to get a car loan or mortgage for several years.

 Debt relief measures aren't for everyone.
 Your credit can take a hit and, depending on the route you choose, you could wind up with even more debt.

 But if you've been struggling with a heavy boulder of debt for years, you do have a few ways to shrink it or even roll it away.
 Just understand that they all have pros and cons.

-Everyone deserves the peace of mind that comes with reaching financial goals.
+Everyone deserves the peace of mind that comes with reaching a comfortable financial situation.
 If you’ve budgeted every aspect of your finances and your debt is still unmanageable, don't let any stigma prevent you from reaching out for help so you can live a full and happy debt-free life.